 Everything you need to know about choosing and caring for your next piece of velvet furniture

-We use velvet in our Houses because it's both strong and durable, as well as soft and tactile.
-Its deep pile makes it perfect to sink into and enhances the depth of colour, giving velvet pieces a rich, vibrant quality.
+We use velvet in our Houses because it's durable and tactile, and also a great material for creating a statement.
+Its deep pile enhances the depth of colour, adding a rich, vibrant quality to any interiors.

 The Martindale rub count is a great test to determine which fabric is best for a particular area.
 It allows you to see how many times a material can withstand wear and tear before showing a change in appearance - the higher the score, the more durable the fabric.

 We use cotton velvet fabrics for the majority of our Soho Home designs.
 Expertly crafted in the UK, our velvets are naturally soft for comfort with a durable 40,000 rub count, making them ideal for busy homes.
 Our Belsa bed is the only style that comes in moleskin velvet.
 With a durable 30,000 rub count, it's easy to clean, less likely to bruise and resistant to stains.

 Take your pick from our extensive made-to-order velvet colour palette in warm and cool shades, inspired by our Houses around the world.

 As velvet has a short pile with dense fibres that raise over the surface, it has the ability to capture light, which causes the colour to change at various angles.
 We recommend ordering a few different swatches and testing them out in different kinds of light before you buy.

 You should also consider that pressure marks are common and usually recover after brushing, however some may never fully disappear.
 This is one of the charming characteristics of velvet and should be considered an enhancement.